ashlinrichardson/hourglass/README.md

 * serve as a North Star in standard-setting for unconditionally objective analyses, as a support for ongoing implementation and development of diversity and inclusion initiatives incl.
 [GBA+](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/gender-equity/factsheet-gba.pdf) in Canada and around the world

 ### Technical characteristics
-* consumable outputs
+* consumable outputs that predict and explain
 * pivots to changing priorities of operations managers
-* produces pictures made of words that both explain and predict
 * meet Law of Requisite Variety[^1] without overwhelming the user
+* achieves the goals of Machine Learning without complex Mathematics and Statistics
 * concise, first-principles, reusable, self contained, dependency free implementation
-* achieves the aims of Machine Learning without using complex Mathematics and Statistics
-* scalable: computer resource use requirements are directly proportional to the input data volume
+* scalable: computer resource use requirements are directly proportional to input data volume
 * perform Data Anonymization to protect personal privacy while supporting increasing openness, transparency and accountability of public services

 [^1]: "Only variety can master variety, reducing disturbances and promoting harmonious order.
 Regulation is then possible only if the regulating system is as various and flexible (responsive to changes) as the system to be regulated."
 Introduction to Cybernetics (1956) by W. Ross Ashby